franchsli/SignSpeak/README.md

 You're free to try any of these at your own risks, I mean, I only tested the first one, the others should be fine but I'll not take responsability.

-***IMPORTANT***

-- Performance:
+## Performance

+Tested in windows 10 with Intel(R) Celeron(R) CPU G1610 @ 2.60GHz.

-  current import time = around 5 seconds. current video translation time = around 6.3 times slower. around 4 times slower if it isn't displayed and uses "hands" mode.
+- Current import time = around 5 seconds.
+- Current video translation time = around 6.3 times slower. around 4 times slower if it isn't displayed and uses "hands" mode.
 (this is not viable)